filakhtov/gentoo-use-docs/media-video/mpv.md

 Requires the `X` flag to be enabled.
 Pass the `--enable-vdpau` and `--enable-vdpau-hwaccel` option to the waf build script.
 Use the VDPAU (Video Decode and Presentation API for Unix) API to perform hardware accelerated video decoding and postprocessing.
 When enabled together with the `opengl` flag, additionally pass the `--enable-vdpau-gl-x11` option to the waf build script to provide an ability to render decoded video frames using the OpenGL API.

 This flag should be enabled on systems with supported hardware, i.e. ones with old Nvidia GPUs that don't support CUDA, to perform hardware-accelerated video decoding.
 For modern Nvidia cards, the `cuda` flag should be used instead.

+### vulkan
+Pass the `--enable-vulkan` and `--enable-shaderc` options to the configure script.
+Provide an ability to use the Vulkan graphics API for video presentation using the shaderc library (Google's C wrapper around glslang) to translate mpv's GLSL (aka GLslang - official OpenGL Shading Language) shaders into Vulkan's SPIR-V (Standard Portable Intermediate Representation) format.

+This flag should normally be disabled, because this feature is still under very early stages of development, unless these is an explicit need to use the Vulkan API as a video output.

 ### wayland
 Requires the `egl` flag to be enabled.
 Pass the `--enable-wayland` option to the waf build script.
 Enable the Wayland SHM (shared memory) video output to render decoded frames.
 If enabled together with the `opengl` flag, also pass the `--enable-gl-wayland` option to the waf build script to provide an ability to use extended OpenGL renderer to display video frames within Wayland window system.
 For hardware accelerated video decoding, see the `vaapi` flag.